How to Paint a House Exterior

 An exception to this would be the case of wide overhangs or soffits.
-These should be painted first and then the siding should be done.
-This will prevent splatters on your newly painted surfaces.
+These should be painted first, and then the siding should be done.
+This will prevent accidental paint splatter on your newly finished surfaces below.

 It can also include new aluminum and vinyl siding that is molded to look like old lap siding.
-These surfaces are best painted using a wide brush about 2½ inches or wider, to coat the horizontal runs.
-This will produce a nice, smooth paint finish if done right.
+These surfaces are best painted using a brush about 2½ inches wide or more to coat the horizontal runs.
+This will produce a nice, smooth paint finish if it's done right.

-Start the new section at the farthest point and brush back into the first section of wet paint.
+Start the next section brushing from the farthest point, back into the first section of wet paint.
 As before, cut in between the soffit and siding and then paint the lap joints.
 Finish by brushing the faces of the boards, stroking back into the wet paint of the first section.
-Work across the house like this, a little at a time, until you reach the next corner and complete the run.
+Work across the house like this, a little at a time, until you reach the next corner to complete the run.

 Work quickly when moving the ladder so the paint doesn't dry before you can joint it with the new section.
-When you've completed the run to the next corner, lower the ladder a little, move back to your starting point and paint another few boards across the house.
-Follow this porcedure to paint all the siding on one side of the house, down to the bottom, before moving on to the next side.
+When you've completed the run to the next corner, lower the ladder a little and move back to your starting point.
+Paint another few boards across the house using the same process.
+Follow this procedure to paint all the boards on one side of the house, down to the bottom, before moving on to the next side.
 Check the video at the bottom of this page for a demonstration of this process.

 A second, not as common type of house siding is plywood sheeting.
 Of the plywood manufactured for siding, T1-11 plywood is probably the most common.
 These are sheets of exterior grade plywood in thicknesses of 3|8th, 1|2, 5|8ths and 3|4 inch.
 A vertical groove is cut into the surface of the sheet for decorative effect.